openhive-network/hive-js/doc/README.md

 });
 ```
 ### Delegate Vesting Shares
-Delegates STEEM POWER, denominated in VESTS, from a `delegator` to the `delegatee`.
+Delegates HIVE POWER, denominated in VESTS, from a `delegator` to the `delegatee`.
 Requires the `delegator`'s private WIF key.
 Set the delegation to 0 to undelegate.
 ```js
 hive.broadcast.delegateVestingShares(wif, delegator, delegatee, vesting_shares, function(err, result) {
   console.log(err, result);